-Robotic Bariatric Surgery
+Robotic Bariatric Surgery in Denver

 Bariatric surgery has undergone many innovations over the years that have made the procedure increasingly safer and more effective.
 Those suffering from morbid obesity often have trouble losing weight through normal diet and exercise and require surgical tactics to improve their day-to-day lives.
 At Colorado Bariatric Surgery Institute, we understand that obesity is a disease with a strong genetic component.
 Don’t wait to get the help you deserve.
 Dr. Thomas Brown has performed over 6,000 bariatric procedures and possesses the skills to provide you with the best care possible.
 Rely on our compassionate and knowledgeable team to deliver innovative bariatric surgery that will give you a chance at achieving long-term weight control.

 For years, laparoscopy was one of the only bariatric surgery methods available, and at the time, sufficed as a sound medical procedure.
 While Dr. Brown has performed thousands of successful laparoscopic bariatric procedures in the past, he has found that this method does not match up to the ease and efficiency of robotic bariatric surgery.
 Still, Colorado Bariatric Surgery Institute believes it is helpful to understand how both procedures work.